-As soon as Victoria put her mind to join the Paralympics, no one could stop her.
-She won one gold and three silver medals her first year, and she also broke a world record.
+As soon as Victoria put her mind to be one of the amazing Paralympics athletes, no one could stop her.
+She won one gold and three silver medals her first year for team USA Paralympics, and she also broke a world record.

 She shared her story as a speaker, but she still had one goal left – to walk again.
 Her doctors told her that after 8 years of being in a wheelchair, it was near impossible.
 Still, Victoria knew what she could achieve.